MEMBERS NOTICEBOARD

 QUICK ALERTS

-◼️ THE NEXT DEEP DIVE — 4pm Sunday 23rd August with Susan Dowd.
+◼️ THE NEXT DEEP DIVE — Details coming soon.
 WANT A FREE SPOT EMAIL NOW

 ◼️ FREE ONLINE MOVEMENT LIBRARY – remember you can access at-home friendly pilates and yoga videos via the Content Library tab in your Punchpass account now.